TomNgTech/Groceries-Recipes-Meal-Plan-Backend/README.md

 # Response Codes
 The response for a successful request to create a new recipe will include the newly created recipe with its corresponding id.

-The following response codes may be returned by the Recipe/Recipes API:\
+The following response codes may be returned by the Recipes API:\
 **200 OK:** The request was successful.\
 **201 Created:** The resource was created successfully.\
 **204 No Content:** The resource was deleted successfully.